Mona Lisa's Smile Solved?

 by Jarad Johnson

-This is based on a paper that I wrote about book Zoo City by Lauren Beukes.
+While at MTSU, I became interested in and wrote about the book Zoo City by Lauren Beukes.
 As it happens, I have already reviewed this book for Sacred Chickens.
 You can read the review here.

 You may have noticed that sometimes we get a little sidetracked when we review books.
 Occasionally, this is for political reasons, sometimes we find a thread back to something else we’ve read.
 However, if you read through all of our posts, the most likely reason is that we got sidetracked by gardens, herbs, and/or witches.
 Recently, we discussed the use of plants and witchcraft in Horticulture and Witchcraft: Women and the Power of the Earth (which you can read here) an addendum to our review of the book The Physick Book of Deliverance Dane (check that out here!)
 The book’s narrative was shaped by the lore of the female healer and all of the baggage that comes with it.
 But European and by extension American culture is not alone in ascribing medicinal and magical power to plants.
 One of the other books we’ve previously reviewed, Zoo City, by Lauren Beukes, is set in an entirely different cultural context, and the traditions it references shape the narrative in a different way.